thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_5.md

 ### 9. KEY QUOTES

-* **"The Department of Homeland Security has become a bloated, bureaucratic, and expensive behemoth that has lost sight of its core mission." (p.
-164)**  This quote reflects Cuccinelli's deep distrust of DHS and his belief that it has become ineffective.
+* **"The Department of Homeland Security has become a bloated, bureaucratic, and expensive behemoth that has lost sight of its core mission." <sup>(164)</sup>**  This quote reflects Cuccinelli's deep distrust of DHS and his belief that it has become ineffective.
-* **"Our primary recommendation is that the President pursue legislation to dismantle the Department of Homeland Security (DHS)." (p.
-166)**  This quote highlights the radical nature of Cuccinelli's proposal to dismantle DHS.
+* **"Our primary recommendation is that the President pursue legislation to dismantle the Department of Homeland Security (DHS)." <sup>(166)</sup>**  This quote highlights the radical nature of Cuccinelli's proposal to dismantle DHS.
-* **"The next conservative President should make securing the border a top priority." (p.
-174)**  This quote emphasizes the chapter's focus on border security.
+* **"The next conservative President should make securing the border a top priority." <sup>(174)</sup>**  This quote emphasizes the chapter's focus on border security.
-* **"We must strictly enforce our immigration laws, both at the border and in the interior of the country." (p.
-174)**  This quote reflects the chapter's hardline approach to immigration enforcement.
+* **"We must strictly enforce our immigration laws, both at the border and in the interior of the country." <sup>(174)</sup>**  This quote reflects the chapter's hardline approach to immigration enforcement.
-* **"Sanctuary cities are a threat to public safety and should be held accountable." (p.
-182)**  This quote reveals the chapter's hostility towards "sanctuary cities."
+* **"Sanctuary cities are a threat to public safety and should be held accountable." <sup>(182)</sup>**  This quote reveals the chapter's hostility towards "sanctuary cities."

 ### 10. SUMMARY & SIGNIFICANCE